v3ai/cain/README.md

 ### What is cain and what does it do?

+cain stands for Collect And INstall

 Think of cain like a little robot that helps you keep track of dotfiles, keybindings, and desktop enviornemnt settings and easily install them on a new computer

 I made cain because I was having a hard time keeping track and updating individual repositories for configs

-Cain makes it easy to make your computer exactly like you like it on a fresh install

-cain stands for Collect And INstall and it does those two things
+Cain makes it easy to make your computer exactly like you like it on a fresh install and it does those two things

 First, the install script will download all required programs and put all of your configuration files in their respective places

-then it gives you a command called "cain" and sets up a crontab that will grab the most reecent version of those files automatically, commit them to git in the cain directory.
+then it gives you a command called "cain" and sets up a crontab that will grab the most reecent version of those files automatically, and commit them to git in the cain directory.

 ## NOTE: This program will switch your dotfiles and configs to mine